Emt-tz/Coseke_atm_search_algorithm/README.md

 1. Install the Golang sdk or use the go playground online
 2. Clone the repository
-3. Through the command line cd into src directory of the folder "Coseke_atm_search_algorithm"
+3. Through the command line `cd src` into src directory of the folder "Coseke_atm_search_algorithm"
-4. Then execute the command `go run main.go` to see the results
+4. Then execute the command `go run main.go` to see test results